Search for projects by name or address

-Hyperliquid is a performant exchange on Arbitrum, utilizing a custom consensus algorithm called HyperBFT.
+Hyperliquid is a performant exchange with its main bridge on Arbitrum.
+It uses a custom consensus algorithm called HyperBFT.

-Hyperliquid is a performant exchange on Arbitrum, utilizing a custom consensus algorithm called HyperBFT.
+Hyperliquid is a performant exchange with its main bridge on Arbitrum.
+It uses a custom consensus algorithm called HyperBFT.

 Consequence: projects without a proper proof system fully rely on single entities to safely update the state.
 A malicious proposer can finalize an invalid state, which can cause loss of funds.